-9 Emotional Stages Of Getting A Pedicure For The First Time
+9 Emotional Stages Of Getting A First Time Pedi

 Confession time: I lost my foot-pampering virginity this weekend.
 I know, how can someone live for 31 years without getting a pedicure?
 Well, here's the deal: My feet weren't completely neglected all that time.
 Rather, it's just that I've only ever soaked or rubbed or moisturized or painted my toenails myself.